EffectiveProgramming/agility/about.md

 title: About
 permalink: /about/
 ---
-Topic on Agile and Agility as related to [Effective Programming](http://www.effectiveprogramming.com)
+Topics on Agile and Agility as related to [Effective Programming](http://www.effectiveprogramming.com).